-Castanea dentata is the accepted botanical name for these trees, so as to distinguish them from the Chinese-American cross (Castanea mollissima x dentata) and the other, smaller American chestnut (Castanea pumila), which ArcheWild also grows.
+Castanea dentata is the accepted botanical name for these trees, so as to distinguish them from the Chinese-American cross (Castanea mollissima x dentata).

-‘Lee’ strain is the reference code used by the ACCF to track performance of various seed lots.
-All progeny of our American chestnuts should be recorded as ACCF ‘Lee’ strain chestnuts, along with their generation.
-For example, if you buy our 3rd generation ACCF ‘Lee’ strain chestnuts and they survive to seed-bearing age and you plant their nuts to make new trees, they should be recorded as 4th generation, ACCF ‘Lee’ strain chestnuts.
+‘Lee’ strain is the reference code used to track performance of various seed lots.
+All progeny of our American chestnuts should be recorded as ‘Lee’ strain chestnuts, along with their generation.
+For example, if you buy our 3rd generation ‘Lee’ strain chestnuts and they survive to seed-bearing age and you plant their nuts to make new trees, they should be recorded as 4th generation, ‘Lee’ strain chestnuts.

 American Chestnut Recovery Efforts

-The American Chestnut Cooperators’ Foundation (ACCF) is dedicated to breeding 100% pure American chestnut strains from the many healthy stands and trees found throughout the region.
-Although less organized and far less well-funded than ACF, this program is real and producing good results.
-ArcheWild participates and is currently selling 3rd generation 100% pure American chestnuts, from the ‘Lee’ strain, to botanical gardens and restoration professionals on the East Coast.
+The American Chestnut Cooperators’ Foundation (ACCF) is dedicated to breeding American chestnut strains from the many healthy stands and trees found throughout their range.
+Although less well-funded than ACF, this program is real and producing good results.
 Trees from this strain get the blight, they all do, but the severity of the infection does not greatly disfigure the tree and generally does not kill the tree.
-This is the program that, if better organized, should be providing trees to the land managers everywhere.

 Several universities are investing in probably the best solution to the problem – a genetically modified American chestnut tree that successfully resists the fungus.
 These trees are not yet ready for the general market, but they should be within a decade or so.
 In the meantime, the ACCF chestnuts do not represent a threat to future plantings of GMO chestnuts like the 10s of thousands of Chinese-crossed trees do, which have been unfortunately planted in our forests.
 Here is the article excerpt describing this research effort from ACF: